enasequence/ena-browser-documentation/browser/search/advanced.rst

 You can download the data files resulting from your search in a number of ways:

-1. You can download the file directly from its link in the table.
+1. You can download a single file directly from its link in the table.

-2. You can download a selection of files by selecting their check boxes then using the 'Download selected files' button (choosing to download these files in a single zip format with the 'Download files as ZIP' toggle switch.
+2. You can choose a selection of files to download using the available check boxes.
+   Once you are happy with the selection, you can use the 'Download selected files' button at the top of the table to download these.
+If you wish to download these in a single ZIP format, you can use the 'Download files as ZIP' toggle switch.

 3. You can download all files resulting from your search by clicking the icon in the table collumn header: